 Prerequisite: PHYS 203 and MATH 182.
+Class Level Restriction: Junior and Senior only.

-PHYS 306 Quantum Mechanics II Continuation of PHYS 305.
+PHYS 306 Quantum Mechanics II

+Continuation of PHYS 305.
+Prerequisite: PHYS 305.

-Statistical Mechanics PHYS 307
+PHYS 307 Statistical Mechanics

 A study of the application of classical and quantum mechanics to many-bodied systems.
 Explores the relationship between statistical mechanics and modern thermodynamics, fluid mechanics, solid state physics, and plasma physics.
 This course will develop the basic equations and concepts of statistical mechanics.
 Both classical and quantum distribution functions will be used to calculate the macroscopic properties of a system based on the detailed behavior of the microsystem.